 No, Ring has not yet branched out into producing smart thermostats.

-If you are considering Ring security products and wondering can you integrate them into other smart home products then read on!
+However, if you are considering Ring security products and wondering if you could integrate them into other smart home products then read on!
 We provide 5 ways to integrate Ring with a smart thermostat.

 Can I add a smart thermostat to the Ring App?

 Unfortunately not.
-If you want to use a single smartphone app to control both your Ring security cameras and smart thermostat then there are third party options.
+If you want to use a single smartphone app to control both your Ring security cameras and smart thermostat then there are a couple of third party options to check out.

-While not officially compatible, you can use Google Home, where you can link Ring and a smart thermostat to Google Assistant.
-The same goes for Alexa and the Echo speaker, another Amazon product range.
-You can also use a smart home integration platform which we discuss below.
+While not directly compatible, you can use Google Home or Alexa, to act as a bridge between a smart thermostat and your Ring products (Details below).
+You can also use a smart home integration platform which we will discuss below.

 Option 1: Use Alexa & Echo Show, Fire TV, or Fire tablet Devices (BEST OPTION)